olinjohnson/mixtape/README.md

 # Feedback + Suggestions

 I would absolutely love to hear any and all feedback - it can be a feature suggestion, design idea, bug, or anything else that would help improve the app (feedback is greatly appreciated).
-I'll be publishing a feedback form soon.
-For now, send all feedback to feedback@themixtapeapp.com.
+There's a contact form at [themixtapeapp.com/support](https://themixtapeapp.com/support) or you can email feedback@themixtapeapp.com

 # Contributing